Chiral quantum optics in the bulk of photonic quantum Hall systems: Introduction

 In this article we study the light-matter interaction dynamics of two-level quantum emitters coupled to a 2D photonic lattice subject to an homogeneous perpendicular synthetic magnetic field and an in-plane homogeneous synthetic electric field.
 Differently from the existing chiral quantum optics literature~\cite{Yao_topospinedge_2013, Dlaska_2017, Lemonde_2019, Alejandro_https://doi.org/10.48550/arxiv.2207.02090, Longhi_photonics7010018, Longhi_PhysRevA.100.022123, mohammad_edge_modes_silicon}, which mostly focuses on light propagating along edge modes, here we investigate new strategies based on light propagation through the {\em bulk} of a 2D photonic system via the photonic analog of the Hall current.
 In the last decade, related anomalous transport and Berry curvature effects in the bulk of photonic systems have been the subject of several theoretical~\cite{Ozawa_PhysRevLett.112.133902,Ozawa_PhysRevB.97.201117,Brosco_PhysRevA.103.063518} and experimental~\cite{Wimmer_nat_phys_2017,Gianfrate2020_nature, Amo_PhysRevLett.126.127403} works, but have never been proposed as the operating principle of photonic devices.

 Specifically, we show here how the combined effect of crossed synthetic electric and magnetic field produces effective 1D waveguides based on the Hall effect, which allow light to unidirectionally propagate through the bulk of the lattice, similar to Hall currents.
 The highly in-homogeneous local density of photonic states of these waveguides makes the emission dynamics of two-level quantum emitters strongly non-Markovian.

-In this peculiar regime, photons can be naturally emitted along a single direction with a highly symmetric shape of the wavepacket.
-This enables a very efficient chiral state transfer between distant emitters located in the bulk of the lattice, without the need for fine-tuned time-dependent control pulses~\cite{Cirac_PhysRevLett.78.3221, ZOLLER_PhysRevA.84.042341}.
+This intrinsic non-Markovianity is a unique feature of this system and completely modifies the nature of the most basic light-matter interaction processes such as spontaneous emission and absorption.
+The photon generated by this exotic non-Markovian spontaneous emission process naturally propagates along a single direction with a highly symmetric wavepacket shape, very different from the usual highly asymmetric wavepacket of standard Markovian emission.
+As a direct consequence of this symmetric shape, an efficient chiral state transfer between distant emitters located in the bulk of the lattice is possible without the need for fine-tuned time-dependent control pulses~\cite{Cirac_PhysRevLett.78.3221, ZOLLER_PhysRevA.84.042341}.
+As another surprising consequence of the non-Markovian light-matter interactions, this system supports atom-photon bound states in the chiral continuum \cite{BIC_review, Calajo_PhysRevLett.122.073601}, which are typically absent in the usual chiral quantum optics configurations.

-In view of the high tunability of topological photonic structures, this new way of transporting information through the bulk of a photonic lattice opens up intriguing new possibilities for designing cascaded quantum networks with an improved performance compared to conventional chiral quantum optics setups.
-In particular, instead of using 2D topological systems to engineer 1D chiral channels along their edge, our proposed approach makes optimally use of the full bulk region of the photonic lattice, and thereby drastically increases the number of emitters that can interfaced in a directional manner.
-Thanks to the topological origin of the underlying mechanism, this transfer method is highly robust with respect to imperfections and can be readily generalized to non-uniform electric field profiles leading to arbitrary curvilinear chiral 1D waveguides.
-This paves the way for realizing re-configurable cascaded networks with arbitrary connectivity.
+In view of the high tunability of topological photonic structures, {these new physical effects naturally call for technological applications and pave the way towards cascaded quantum networks with an improved performance compared to conventional setups.
+On top of this, our proposed approach makes full use of the whole bulk of the photonic lattice and thereby drastically increases the number of emitters that can be interfaced in a directional manner.
+Thanks to the topological origin of the underlying mechanism, our proposed transfer method is also highly robust with respect to imperfections and can be readily generalized to non-uniform electric field profiles leading to arbitrary curvilinear chiral 1D waveguides.
+This is of utmost interest in view of realizing reconfigurable cascaded networks with arbitrary connectivity.}